 Here comes the fun part: picking out new products and steps to add to your daily routine.
 Roche’s primary concern is making sure your hair is being cared for properly.
 That means a focus on hydration, strength, and heat protection.

 However, products are only one piece of the hair care puzzle.
 You’ll also want to rethink your styling and maintenance routine.

-To help reduce the appearance of split ends, you should get regular trims, Roche says.
-“Use the correct haircare products and use the proper type of brush or comb to gently detangle and style.”
+“To prevent split ends, you should get regular trims, Roche says.
+“Use the correct hair care products for optimal health and strength, and use the proper type of brush or comb to gently detangle and style.”

 Pro tip: Brush in small strokes from your ends up the shaft of the hair.
 That way, you’ll detangle any knots without yanking on the full strand.
-We’d also recommend sleeping with your hair in a bun or braid at night, which can help protect the ends of your mane from friction-based damage.
+We’d also recommend sleeping with your hair in a bun or braid at night, which can protect the ends of your mane from friction-based damage.

 Roche only has one answer for you.

-“If you are growing your hair out, get a one-eighth inch trim every six weeks,” she adds.
+“If you are growing your hair out, get a one-eighth-inch trim every six weeks,” she adds.

 Looking for a temporary fix that doesn’t involve shears?
 Roche is a big fan of Pureology’s Strength Cure Split End Salve, a leave-in treatment that reduces the look of split ends, as well as the brand’s Strength Cure Fabulous Lengths heat protectant serum.